dilp90/Artificial_Intelligence_FIME/README.md

 # Artificial_Intelligence_FIME
-Repository for the subject "Artificial Intelligence"
+Repository for the subject "Artificial Intelligence" for students of Biomedical Engineering.